-If you’d like to try cooking with quail eggs, you can find them at some specialty stores and at your local farmers market.
 I visited Little Wing Farm in Petaluma, California, where Molly Myerson raises Free Range quail, along with flowers and vegetables, which she sells to local chefs and at the farmers market.

 Little Wing Farm is a micro-farm, a small plot nestled amidst larger farms in the storied agricultural area just north of San Francisco.
 As Molly showed me around her tiny farm, and inside her quail coop, I learned a lot about what it takes to raise quail humanely and produce high quality, nutritious quail eggs.
 But as our conversation unfolded, I learned a lot more than that.

 Having candid conversations with people who produce food is always moving, and eye opening.
 Molly talks very openly about her evolving perspectives on slaughtering her birds, as well as the feelings of elation and vulnerability that come from making your living this close to the land.

 How long have you been farming, and what did you do before you started farming?

 I was a landscape designer and a school garden teacher.
 So I’ve been growing food for probably eight years, but not on a large scale and as a living.